blazium-engine/blazium-docs/contributing/documentation/docs_image_guidelines.rst

 Capturing an image
 ~~~~~~~~~~~~~~~~~~

-To take a picture of something in Godot, a screen capture tool can be used.
+To take a picture of something in Blazium, a screen capture tool can be used.

 On Windows 10 and 11 that would be the Snip & Sketch program.
 Pressing :kbd:`Windows + Shift + S` lets you take a screenshot